Passion is a gift.

 4. Nurture It: Find opportunities to share your passion with others who may share some of the same interests (i.e., classes, discussions with friends, etc.).

 5. Don’t Force Your Passion On Others: Remember, your passion is your passion.
-There is no need to push views on others who do not hold the same interests (don’t try and turn a democrat into a republican).
+There is no need to push views on others who do not hold the same interests.
 Respect differences, agree to disagree, and find commonalities.